How much risk is good for kids? Parents make the case for more adventurous childhoods

 ‘Kids are collectively much more capable than we think’

-Since the playground opened in 2016, two children have stepped on nails and some have gotten splinters, but there have been no broken bones, said Reilly Bergin Wilson, board chair of play:groundNYC, the nonprofit that runs The Yard.
+Since the playground opened in 2016, two children have stepped on nails and some have gotten splinters, but there have been no broken bones, said Reilly Bergin Wilson, board chairwoman of play:groundNYC, the nonprofit that runs the Yard.
 Trained “playworkers” monitor the children, though they step in only if absolutely necessary — much like lifeguards.

 “Kids are collectively much more capable than we think,” Wilson said.